All About Francophone Mobility Program

 Applicants must show that they have French language ability in speaking and listening at an intermediate level.
 French does not need to be your first language, but you need to have a moderate command of French.
 Specifically, you need the equivalent to a level 5 or higher in Niveaux de compétence linguistique canadiens (NCLC) scale/ CLB (Canadian Language Benchmark) level 5 in speaking and listening.

-Your French language proficiency can be proven through:
+Your French language proficiency can be proven through these approved language tests:

 • speaking and listening in a French evaluation test, such as Test d’évaluation de français (TEF) or Test de connaissance du français (TCF)